Para Español, Oprima el Dos!

 When I arrived in New York almost forty years ago, I settled in Washington Heights.
+It seemed wherever service I called, I got a prompt that said, para espanol oprima el dos.
 To my mother’s question, “Are you at least learning a little English?”
 I remember replying, without any sarcasm, “Non, Maman.
 In New York no one speaks English.
 They only speak Spanish, and I am not learning that either!”
 Almost nothing has changed in the Heights!

 In my long years as a restaurateur and caterer, there was no missing the fact that an overwhelming majority of kitchen employees speak Spanish, and Spanish only.
 We would step up the body language in creative and often comical ways to communicate our wishes to our crew.
 But sometimes even that proved not to be enough.
 Like the day Delfina, a shy new girl, started working with us, moving very slowly.
 I asked Flora, who worked with me both in my kitchen and at my house, and who was somewhat bilingual, to interpret for me.
 “Explain to Delfina,” I started, “the importance of working as a team, at a brisk pace, so no one is forced to pick up the slack, etc….”
 The bewildering rendition of my little speech was a brutal jab in poor Delfina’s ribs, and a single word delivered in a bark: “Avanza!”
 Talk about getting lost in translation!